 Child care cost

-Calculating Child Support in Florida
+How Is Child Support Calculated in Florida?

 The parents’ respective incomes are important factors when calculating child support awards in Orlando, Florida.
 A parent will pay child support according to both his or her ability to pay and earning potential, among other factors.